rainbow-me/rainbowkit/.changeset/sweet-plants-joke.md

 You just need to set `chainModalOnConnect` prop to `true` in `<RainbowKitProvider>` if you'd like to use the chain modal without having your wallet connected.

+With this update, the `<ConnectButton />` will display the chains even when only one chain is configured.
+You can disable this behaviour by setting `chainStatus` to `none`.

 **Example usage**

 ```ts